-Pet insurance can save you the headache if the unexpected happens and your sick pet is going to need several thousand dollars worth of emergency vet care.
+Pet insurance can save you the headache if the unexpected happens, and your sick pet will need several thousand dollars worth of emergency vet care.

 If you don’t like surprises or don’t have an emergency fund built up for your pet, insurance is a good way to get your pet the care it needs.

 If your dog or cat is prone to illnesses or injury, pet insurance can be a good investment and help cover the costs of medical bills, rather than you paying out of pocket each time.